The Ultimate Cafetière Recipe

 Filtered Water

 Filtered water is generally a better choice than tap water for making coffee.
-This is because tap water can contain elements that lead to limescale buildup and may contain substances that do not enhance the flavour of the coffee.
+This is because tap water can contain elements that lead to limescale buildup and may contain substances that do not enhance the coffee's flavour.

 Using filtered water can help in maximising the coffee's taste.

-For more information about why filtered water for coffee is is the best for brewing!
+For more information about why filtered water for coffee is the best for brewing!

 Spoon